 A description of the Group's main corporate governance practices is set out below.
 All these practices, unless otherwise stated, were in place for the entire year.
-They comply with the ASX Corporate Governance Principles and Recommendations (including 2010 Amendments).
+They comply with the ASX Corporate Governance Principles and Recommendations.

 PRINCIPLE 1: LAY SOLID FOUNDATIONS FOR MANAGEMENT AND OVERSIGHT